 Can Moonflowers be Grown in a Container?

-It is not recommended to grow moonflowers in containers.
-It is not possible to provide enough support for the long vines in a container.
+It is not recommended to grow moonflowers in containers because it is not possible to provide enough support for the long vines in a container.
 Having said that, gardeners do attempt to grow them in containers because they want to be able to over-winter them rather than starting new vines from seed the following year.

 How to Grow Moonflowers From Seed Outdoors

 Before you sow your seeds, you will need to soak them overnight or nick them.
 The seedcoats are very hard.
 Soaking them in water overnight softens the outer shell so that water can penetrate to the seed to prompt germination.
 If you forgot to soak your seeds, take a sharp knife or a pair of nail clippers and make a shallow cut in the seedcoat.
 Be careful not to go too deeply because you will risk harming the seed.
 You just want to damage the hard outer shell so that water can penetrate and start the germination process.

 Plant your knicked or pre-soaked seeds where you want them to grow.
 They do not transplant well because they don’t like their roots to be disturbed.
 Plant the seeds ¼ inch deep.
 Water well.
 Germination should occur in 10 to 15 days.